dhananjaya-gr/wildgpt/README.md

 npm use 20
 npm run dev
 ```
-You can open frontend on Chrome browser by using Local socket or Network socket
+Open the frontend in Google Chrome 🌐 by using Local or Network socket:
 ```sh

 > wildlife-chatbot-frontend@0.0.0 dev